-- p-values are not: - An indication of a large substantive effect - The probability that the null hypothesis is false - The probability that the alternative hypothesis is true - Using a p-value cutoff (p < 0.05) can be very misleading.
-Leads to a clustering of p-values at 0.049.
-False discovery rates actually quite high (p-value fallacy). - As difficult as they are to interpret, confidence intervals actually make more sense.
-CIs allow easy assessment substantive and statistical significance.
+- p-values are not: - An indication of a large substantive effect - The probability that the null hypothesis is false - The probability that the alternative hypothesis is true - Using a p-value cutoff (p < 0.05) can be very misleading. - Clustering of p-values at 0.049. - False discovery rates actually quite high (p-value fallacy). - As difficult as they are to interpret, confidence intervals actually make more sense. - Cls allow easy assessment substantive and statistical significance.